qspear-irirebuild/AE/README.md

 # AE
-This is Git Repository for IRIApplictionEntry
+This is Git Repository for ApplictionEntry